publicdocs/uscode/assets/md/titles/usc44/us/usc/t44/ch3/m__us_usc_t44_s305.md

 >         (1)

->          This subsection applies to an employee of the Government Printing Office who—
+>          This subsection applies to an employee of the Government Publishing Office who—

 >             “(A) voluntarily separates from service on or after the date of enactment of this Act \[Oct.
 21, 1998\] and before October 1, 2004; and